dkonis/THMBot/README.md

 Note:<br />
 the scheduled task will not work if you move the project's folder after setup.<br />
 If you need to change the location, please use uninstall.bat and run setup.bat after the location has changed.

+Note:<br />
+To uninstall you can use the uninstall.bat script for Windows systems and the uninstall.sh for Linux systems.<br />
+Those scripts will revert the project back to the point of cloning and you can delete the project's folder afterwards.

 ## Logging